clojurebridge-berlin/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

   * "Well, this might work better and this is why."
   * "Can you explain how you came to that conclusion?"
   * "Does anyone have a different answer?"
+  * "Ah, I see what you're trying to do."
 * Ask yourself questions and answer them.

 # Know What's Up (Even More Ideas)